SJ-31/Sporothrix-annotation/info/README_Extended.md

   - Their regions were extracted from the vcf file using Bcftools
   - This was necessary because the BUSCO gene ranges specified in the output table are far larger than the actual sequence of the gene they contain.
 - The `bin` directory contains python scripts for extracting single-copy BUSCO gene sequences from BUSCO output and combining them across samples
+- **Note:** If you intend to predict variant effects with SnpEff, the chromosome headers need to be identical to the ones provided used by the SnpeFf database file.
+There is a wrapper script for automatically converting the headers in the VCF file to be compatible with the tool.

 ### BUSCO gene extraction
 - **Input**